mekanik4hire-source/truthdetectorpro/replit.md

 ## Overview

 TruthDetectorPro is an AI-powered fact-checking and verification platform that allows users to submit claims and receive instant verification results with confidence scores, verdicts, and supporting sources.
-The application features a modern landing page with a demonstration interface for claim verification.
+The application features a modern dark-themed landing page with a transparency dashboard.

-The platform is built as a full-stack web application with a React frontend and Express backend, designed to provide fast, accurate fact-checking capabilities with a clean, professional user interface inspired by productivity tools like Linear and Notion.
+The platform is built as a full-stack web application with a React TypeScript frontend and Express backend, designed to provide fast, accurate fact-checking capabilities with a distinctive dark theme featuring ink backgrounds (#0B0E12) and copper/gold accents (#C69C6D).

 ## User Preferences